 Disclaimer: I do not own Naruto.
 I just play in the sandbox already created.

 The young pink haired shrine warrior strode through the streets of her city.
 She could hear the bells of the guardsmen ringing loudly, beckoning her to the walls of the old city.
 It was her duty to defend the way of her people against outsiders.
 They would come to the precious lands of the Gate Keepers, to obtain the sacred power that she, alone protected.
 She was the last of her line and the last of a blood lineage long died out.
 Her parents, had died when she had been just ten summers old, defending the way to the sacred gates.
 The Council of Ixion, wanted her to disband her duties, and to surrender.
 The old ways, were a hindrance they had told her.
 It made them different.
 They wanted peace with their neighbors.
-It was better to blend in, they had said.
+It was better to blend in, they always reminded her.

 Sakura didn't even bother to look at the male.
 Out of the corner of her eye, she could see him frown at her blatantly ignoring him, but such a minor thing didn't concern the prideful female.
 She strode past him as if he hadn't spoken, paying no mind to the warning.
 The young woman was well aware of the chakra signatures on the other side of the massive walls and she highly doubted anyone in the city but her felt them.

 As soon as her sandal clad feet hit the gravel path outside of the gate, the guards shut it behind her.
-Her sharp intelligent green eyes roamed over to the mounted small army of twenty or so men that faced the city.
+Sharp, intelligent eyes roamed over to the mounted small army of twenty or so men that faced the city.
 The tension in the air was so thick that she could nearly taste the bitterness of it on the tip of her tongue.
 Their chakra signatures, she realized, was tinged with an edge of malice that made her feel uneasy.
 These men were used to killing, she sensed.
 That thought made her slightly nervous.
 So these were shinobi, she noted thoughtfully.

 The afternoon breeze danced over the dark cranberry hued material of her hakama pants and jacket.
 Sakura slowly made her way to the three males, sitting proud and tall on their large war stallions at the front of the small show of force.
 She figured that they must be the leaders of this little entourage.
 Halting several feet away from them.
 She wouldn't get any closer to them then she had to.
 She asked smoothly, the sound echoing loudly, "What is it that you want?"